 ABOUT

 Chelsea Sodaro is an American professional triathlete and Ironman World Champion who made history in 2022 by winning the Ironman World Championship in Kona, Hawaii—just 18 months after giving birth to her daughter, Skye (born in 2021).
-She was born in San Luis Obispo, California and is currently living in Colorado with her husband Steve and daughter Skye.
-She is currently coached by Neal Henderson.
+She was born in San Luis Obispo, California and currently lives in Colorado with her husband, Steve, and daughter, Skye.
+She is coached by Neal Henderson.

 Goals

-Chelsea has big racing ambitions — she aims to contend at the very pointiest end in every race that she enters.
-Her ultimate goal is to reach maximize her talent and reach her potential in triathlon.
-In the meantime, she’s committed to the process of becoming a master on the bike and improving her open water swimming.
-With her running background, Chelsea is confident that she has what it takes on the run if she’s able to put herself in position when it matters most.
+Chelsea continues to have big racing ambitions — she aims to contend at the very pointiest end in every race.
+Her ultimate goal is to reach her talent and reach her potential in triathlon.
+She’s committed to becoming a master on the bike and always improving.
+With her running background, Chelsea is confident that she has what it takes on the run when it matters most.

 Attitude